 Of the 49 homes that were on the market in Hickory Hills during August 2023 81.6% never sold.
 69.4% are still listed for sale and 12.2% were taken off the market by the home seller for one reason or another.
 Of all the homes that were for sale at some point during August 2023, only 18.4% were sold!
 This is not an anomaly.
 The percentage of homes that actually sell in any given month is small when compared to the total number of homes on the market.
 The key to being part of the "sold group" is to hire a Realtor that understands how to price your home correctly based on its location and condition.

 Are there fewer Short Sales and Foreclosures in Hickory Hills?

 During August 2023 the real estate market in Hickory Hills consisted of 100% Traditional homes sales.
 That is inline with July 2023 and an increase over August 2022 of 5.8%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Hickory Hills, IL going up or down and by how much?

-On average, sold home prices in Hickory Hills, IL have appreciated (risen) 8.62% when comparing May 2022 to May 2021 (year over year).
-On average, sold home prices in Hickory Hills, IL have depreciated (fallen) -2.33% when comparing May 2022 to April 2022 (month over month).
+On average, sold home prices in Hickory Hills, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
+On average, sold home prices in Hickory Hills, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.